University of Plymouth

 At Plymouth we are committed to a fair selection procedure which looks holistically at every applicant as a person not a number.

-For this reason, we no longer use any form of pre-selection testing nor use any degree mark threshold.
+For this reason, we do not use any pre-selection testing and we do not use any degree mark threshold.

-Instead, we guarantee that every single application form we receive is considered carefully by at least one member of the course team and one local clinical psychologist.
+Instead, we guarantee that every application we receive is considered carefully by at least one member of the course team and one local clinical psychologist.

 Selection Event